 Prison Sentences

-- Third DUI within 7 years: Mandatory minimum of 1 year, up to 6 years in prison.
+- Third DUI within 7 years: mandatory minimum of 1 year, up to 6 years.

-- DUI causing injury/death: 2 to 20 years in prison.
+- DUI causing substantial bodily injury: 2 to 20 years.

-- Fourth or subsequent DUI within 7 years: 2 to 15 years in prison.
+- Fourth or subsequent DUI within 7 years: 2 to 15 years.

 Fines and Court Costs